-If Indonesian President SBY is serious about cleaning house, the immigration department as a whole and the office in Mataram in particular would be a good place to start.
+If Indonesian President Yudohyono is serious about cleaning house, the immigration department as a whole, and the office in Mataram in particular, would be a good place to start.

-As too would be a requirement for all PNS staff and their spouses to compulsorily provide an annual statement of assets and there values.
+As too would be a requirement for all PNS staff and their spouses to compulsorily provide an annual statement of assets and their values.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me

 Latest posts by John Le Fevre (see all)